Ethan Carter III: National Wrestling Alliance (2022–present)

+Ohio Valley Wrestling (2023–present)

+On January 7, 2023 at Nightmare Rumble 2023, EC3 made his OVW debut by participating in the 2023 Nightmare Rumble for OVW National Heavyweight Championship, which was won by Jessie Godderz.
+On May 26 episode of OVW, EC3 was defeated by Crixus for the vacant OVW Kentucky Heavyweight Championship.

+On November 21, 2023 on OVW Thanksgiving Thunder, EC3 defeated Jessie Godderz to win the OVW National Heavyweight Championship.

 Professional wrestling style and persona

 After his second WWE departure in 2020, Hutter reinvented his EC3 gimmick as a much darker and enigmatic crusader.
 Known as "The Essential Character", he insisted to control "your own narrative".

 Other media

 EC3 has appeared in video games as a playable character in WWE 2K19 (as a downloadable character) and WWE 2K20.